ricardotormo/beat-pi/README.md

 1. Download or clone this repository on your computer

-2. Navigate into the project you just downloaded, copy the beatPad.rb file and paste it into Sonic Pi
+2. Navigate into the project you just downloaded, copy the beatPadPi.rb file and paste it into Sonic Pi.

 3. Once pasted in Sonic PI, press play